Ian33/telemetry_sites/README.md

 # Deploying a Dash Application on Render

-This repository will guide you through the process of deploying a Python Dash application on Render using a Github remote repository.
+This repository is designed to deploy a Python Dash App on Render

 ## Prerequisites
 1. A Render account.
 If you do not have one, you can create it by signing up at [https://render.com/](https://render.com/).